NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

    :align: center
    :width: 75 %

-   Figure 1.
-Left: Q1 and Q2; Right: Vertical motion profiles constructed from the varying top-heaviness ratio (r; r=-1: dark blue, r=1: dark red).
+   Figure 1. (a) Q1 and Q2; (b) Vertical velocity profiles constructed from the varying top-heaviness ratio (r; r=-1: dark blue, r=1: dark red).

 .. figure:: R2_Between_Recon_Omega&Original.png
    :align: center
    :width: 75 %

    Figure 2.
-R2 between the reconstructed Omega and original Omega profiles.
+The fractional variance of ω explained by ω'.

 .. figure:: Top_Heaviness_Ratio.png
    :align: center
    :width: 75 %

    Figure 3.
 Long-term mean Top-Heaviness Ratio in July (2000-2019).
-The ratio is presented only for the grid points with values no less than 0.01.
+The ratio is presented only for the grid points with O1 no less than 0.01.